AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

                                        match number of terms.
 Mustrain
 \              type                   Mustrain model.
 One of 'isotropic',
-                                       'uniaxial', or 'generalized'. **Should always
+                                      'uniaxial', or 'generalized'.
+This should
-                                       be included when Mustrain is used.**
+                                      be specified to change the model.
 \              direction              For uniaxial only.
 A list of three
                                       integers,
                                       the [hkl] direction of the axis.
 \              refine                 Usually boolean, set to True to refine.
                                       or False to clear.
                                       For uniaxial model, can specify a value of 'axial' or 'equatorial' to set that flag to True or a single
                                       boolean sets both axial and equatorial.
 Size
 \              type                   Size broadening model.
 One of 'isotropic',
-                                       'uniaxial', or 'ellipsoid'. **Should always
+                                      'uniaxial', or 'ellipsoid'.
+This should
-                                       be specified when Size is used.**
+                                      be specified to change from the current.
 \              direction              For uniaxial only.
 A list of three
                                       integers,
                                       the [hkl] direction of the axis.
 \              refine                 Boolean, True to refine.
 \              value                  float, size value in microns Pref.Ori.
 Boolean, True to refine Show                                  Boolean, True to refine Use                                   Boolean, True to refine Scale                                 Phase fraction; Boolean, True to refine
 =============  ==========  ============================================================

 Histogram/Phase objects